jamesteogh/project2a/README.md

 ---

-- Incorporation of map
-- Review and rating
+- Authentication and Authorization
-  - Allow user to add a review directly at the website after they have taken a tour
-- Booking
+  - Login and logout
-  - Prevent duplicate bookings after user has booked that exact tour, implement favourite tours
 - Advanced authentication features
   - Signup, confirm user email, login with refresh token, two-factor authentication

-## Challenges Faced

-- Authentication and Authorization
-  - Login and logout
-- Tour
-  - Manage booking, check users' reviews and rating
-- User profile
+- Create Note
-  - Update username, email, and password
+  - To include day and time for which the user create/amend note